microsoft/kubernetes-learning-path/README.md

 For more information about contributing opportunities to this list, visit the **contributing.md** file in relevant section

-# Kubernetes Learning Path - 50 days from zero to hero with Kubernetes
-*Kubernetes is taking the app development world by storm.
-By 2022, more than 75% of global organizations will be running containerized applications in production^.Kubernetes is shaping the future of app development and management—and Microsoft wants to help you get started with it today.
-This guide is meant for anyone interested in learning more about Kubernetes.
-In just 50 days, you’ll understand the basics of Kubernetes and get hands-on experience with its various components, capabilities, and solutions, including Azure Kubernetes Service.
-Go from zero to hero with Kubernetes to set your company up for future app development success.*

 *^Gartner.
 “6 Best Practices for Creating a Container Platform Strategy.”
 April 23, 2019.*

+# Kubernetes Learning Path - 50 days from zero to hero with Kubernetes

 * [Day 1](/what-is-kubernetes/what-is-kubernetes.md)
 * [Day 2-5](kubernetes-basics-videos/k8s-basics.md)